As an Amazon affiliate, I earn from qualifying purchases.

 Setup is fully automated using Harmony’s intuitive software.
-As with other products in the Harmony family, you just enter manufacturer name and model information into the software interface, and Harmony adds your devices.
+As with other products in the Harmony family, you enter the manufacturer name and model information into the software interface, and Harmony adds your devices.
 No more fumbling around for those “secret codes” required by other remotes.

-Tap on any custom activity such as “Watch TV,” “Listen to Music” or maybe even “Netflix and Chill” using the swipe and tap color touchscreen and the right devices power on and automatically switch to the right settings.
+Tap on any custom activity such as “Watch TV,” “Listen to Music,” or maybe even “Netflix and Chill” using the swipe and tap color touchscreen, and the right devices power on and automatically switch to the right settings.

-For example, your Netflix and Chill activity could power on your TV, an audio receiver, your soundbar and surround set up, then even switch to the Netflix home screen, all at he press of a single button.
+For example, your Netflix and Chill activity could power on your TV, an audio receiver, your soundbar, and surround set up, then even switch to the Netflix home screen, all at he press of a single button.
 Cool.